 Is Safelite No Longer Servicing Tesla Vehicles?

 A Tesla Model Y owner in Marietta, Ga., posted about a spider crack in the glass roof that Tesla would not repair, but offered to replace for approximately $1,500.
-The Tesla representative told the owner to call Safelite for a repair.
+The Tesla representative told the owner to call Safelite for a repair for the crack in their Tesla windshield.
 However, on the day of the appointment, the Safelite technician told the customer that the company doesn’t service roofs on Teslas, explaining management told him not to service roofs on Teslas.
 The Tesla Y owner called Safelite’s customer service.
 “They told me that they are stopping work on Teslas because it has been a nightmare for them to deal with Tesla.
 If something goes wrong, they need a part, need assistance, whatever, dealing with Tesla has been horrible,” the owner posted.
 The Marietta resident, who is in the Atlanta metro area, added they are unsure if this decision by Safelite is local to the metro area or company-wide.

 A commenter in Texas responded that if Telsa says the roof needs to be replaced, the Tesla owner should replace the roof.
 This commenter’s insurance usually goes through Safelite, but when making a glass claim, was told to contact Tesla.